MHaroonBaig/Swift-JumpStart/README.md

 * Extensions

 ---
 Comments are added where necessary.
-The work is still in progress.
+The work is still in progress :blush: